Giving Back: McLaren Bike Park

-We are excited to contribute to this outstanding organization and appreciate your purchases that help to benefit it.
-We provide monthly updates of our donation amounts on the home page of our website (see below).
+We are excited to contribute to a project that will benefit the community at large.
+We provide monthly updates of our donation amounts at the bottom of our home page.

 Download the Paragon Machine Works Products and Price List